yakaz/elasticsearch-action-updatebyquery/README.md

 ### Query string options:

-* `replication`: The replication type for the delete/index operation (sync or async).
 * `consistency`: The write consistency of the index/delete operation.
 * `response`: What bulk response items to include into the update by query response.
   This can be set to the following: `none`, `failed` and `all`.